siuying/Knowledge/README.md

 > 💡 document everything

 This repo document the stuff I found interesting.
-If you find something interesting feel free to discuss.
 You are welcome to add, refer, remix, remake, destroy, or otherwise tramsute it into something else.
 Preferably in the shape of a PR.

 ### Other Knowledge repositories